fareirfan/fareirfan/README.md

 ---

 ### 👥 [Employee Attendance Power BI Dashboard](https://github.com/fareirfan/employee-attendance-powerbi-dashboard)
-> Workforce Analytics / HR Analytics for Semiconductor / Electronics Manufacturing
+> Workforce Analytics / HR Analytics

 Designed and built the **first-ever attendance tracking system** for the one of the department.
 Transformed raw access card swipe logs into actionable insights on shift attendance, overtime, absences, and headcount — enabling data-driven resource planning.